 And during the following year, 2018, excavation and initial restoration of Landfill 1 was completed and Phase 1 excavations in the Plant Area took place, while final restoration of the Southerly Stream, Northern Ditch, Landfill 2 and the Southern Cove area was completed.

 PROGRESS REPORT (Updated October 2019)

 Remediation of Final Landfill Completed in 2018:

 Remediation work at the last of five landfills on the Site, Landfill 1,was completed in 2018 marking a significant milestone in the site restoration project.
 Located west of the manufacturing area, Landfill 1 included two discrete disposal areas and a former surface impoundment for wastewater.
 This area was closed and capped with plastic (Hypalon) material in approximately 1980.
 Working with the Maine Department of Environmental Protection (DEP), the Corrective Measures Implementation (CMI) Plan (design) was approved.
 Remediation primarily consisted of excavating certain soils with mercury concentrations above the Media Protection Standards.
 Soil samples were collected during the remediation process to confirm that the design criteria were met; excavated soils were transported off site for disposal in secure landfills.
-After completion of the excavation of soils, the area was backfilled, graded and initially restored for winter, with final restoration to be completed in summer 2019.
+After completion of the excavation of soils, the area was backfilled, graded and initially restored for winter.
+Final restoration was completed in July 2019.

 Work Continues in the Plant Area: